Skip to content

 The emerging vision for high-quality homes, extensive public open spaces and community facilities

-Bloor Homes is preparing an outline planning application for a landscape-led development of new homes and green open spaces.
+Bloor Homes has now submitted an outline planning application for a landscape-led development of new homes and green open spaces.
 The proposed new neighbourhood could deliver:

-- Up to 40% of the new homes (circa 112) would be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.
+• A proportion of the homes will be affordable, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.
+The number of affordable homes will be determined through consultation with Lichfield District Council.

-- A range of community open space facilities to be informed by local feedback.
+• A range of community open space facilities to be informed by local feedback and statutory consultation.

-- A community building that could fulfil a range of uses and the potential to provide a pub, to be informed by local aspirations and feedback.
+• A community building that could fulfil a range of uses and the potential to provide a community café or pub, to be informed by discussions with commercial and community operators.

-- A package of highways safety improvements, including a new roundabout and an extension of the 30mph speed limit on Fradley Lane, an improved junction of Fradley Lane and Church Lane, provision of a bus stop on Church Lane, extensive walking and cycling infrastructure provision, and land safeguarded for any potential future improvements to the A38 slip road.
+• A package of highways safety improvements, including a new roundabout and extension of the 30mph speed limit on Fradley Lane, widening of Fradley Lane on the approach to the junction with Church Lane, junction improvements where Fradley Lane meets Church Lane, provision of a bus stop on Church Lane, extensive walking and cycling infrastructure provision, and land safeguarded for any potential future improvements to the A38 slip road.

 Our concept masterplan for the landscape-led new neighbourhood in Fradley – click to open our interactive map